FABLLEITAO/MECM-SCCM/Readme.md

 #### ~For all Cases:

 You can use all the features together or edit, split and use parts of the script as needed for your environment and modify it to your liking.

 ## IntelvPROProvisioning SCCM Application -- see how to use here

+DownRestoreNetwork
+#### usage:

+Script to copy the powershell script to a new path location for use by Application created by SCCM/MECM in Software Center

+### Developing...

+## IntelvPROProvisioning SCCM Application -- see how to use here